 History of the World War II Museum

 This museum opened in June 2000, 56 years after the D-Day invasion.
-The museum focused on the amphibious invasion of Normandy by Allied forces in 1944.
+In the beginning, the museum focused on the amphibious invasion of Normandy by Allied forces in 1944.

 Furthermore, New Orleans was the home of historian and author Stephen Ambrose.
-He was the one who started building this museum.
+In 1994, Ambrose authored a book about the planning of Operation Overlord, which was executed on June 6, 1944.
+Ambrose was the one who started building this museum.

 The New Orleans museum was established because of the emphasis on D-Day, Higgins Industries, and Ambrose’s connection to New Orleans.

-Inside the Louisiana Memorial Pavilion, there are many airplanes.
-There is a Supermarine Spitfire and a Douglas C-47 Skytrain that hang from the ceiling.
+Inside the Louisiana Memorial Pavilion, there are many airplanes (along with the ticketing booths).
+A Supermarine Spitfire and a Douglas C-47 Skytrain hang from the ceiling.
 Near the landing craft, there is usually a Higgins boat.
 Near that are exhibits about amphibious landings in Europe during the war.
 There are also exhibits about how people helped with the war at home.

-In 2013, the museum opened a new building.
-The US Freedom Pavilion: The Boeing Center is now the largest on campus.
+The US Freedom Pavilion: The Boeing Center, which also opened in 2013, is now the largest of the campus buildings.
 The collection in the US Freedom Pavilion includes a B-17E Flying Fortress bomber, a B-25J Mitchell bomber, an SBD-3 Dauntless, a TBF Avenger, a P-51D Mustang, Corsair F4U-4, and an interactive submarine experience based on the final mission of the USS Tang.